viresh-ratnakar/exet/README.md

 Browsers typically limit the amount of local storage (5 MB in Chrome as of September 2020).
 When this limit is reached, Exet will warn you that it cannot save crossword revisions.
-You can use the "Manage storage" menu option in the "Open" menu to delete old revisions of some crosswords and/or entirely delete old crosswords (after downloading Exolve files with solutions as these files can be opened in Exet to recover a crossword completely).
+You can use the "Manage storage" menu option in the "Open" menu at any time to delete old revisions of some crosswords and/or entirely delete old crosswords (after downloading Exolve files with solutions for them as these files can be opened in Exet to recover the crosswords completely).

 ## Supported crossword features